bet4a/d3wiki/SVG-Shapes.md

 The behavior of some of these interpolation modes may be further customized by specifying a [tension](#area_tension).
 Technically, the basis-closed and cardinal-closed interpolation modes are also supported, but these make more sense in the context of a line rather than an area.

-If *interpolate* is not specified, returns the current interpolation mode.

 <a name="area_tension" href="#area_tension">#</a> area.<b>tension</b>([<i>tension</i>])

 If *tension* is specified, sets the Cardinal spline interpolation tension to the specified number in the range [0, 1].
+If *tension* is not specified, returns the current tension.
 The tension only affects the Cardinal interpolation modes: cardinal, cardinal-open and cardinal-closed.
 The default tension is 0.7.
 In some sense, this can be interpreted as the length of the tangent; 1 will yield all zero tangents, and 0 yields a [Catmull-Rom spline](http://en.wikipedia.org/wiki/Cubic_Hermite_spline#Catmull.E2.80.93Rom_spline).
-If *tension* is not specified, returns the current tension.
 Note that the tension must be specified as a constant, rather than a function, as it is constant for the entirety of the area.

 <a name="arc" href="#arc">#</a> d3.svg.<b>arc</b>()